Hemophilia treatment

 Factor replacement therapies contain a working version of a clotting factor that can replace the missing protein in people with hemophilia types A or B. These treatments, which are administered intravenously, or directly into the bloodstream, may be given routinely as prophylaxis to prevent and lower the risk of bleeds, or used in an on-demand basis to control active bleeding episodes.

-Some factor replacement therapies are plasma-derived, meaning they contain clotting factor proteins that are isolated from the blood of people without hemophilia.
-Other therapies contain recombinant, or lab-made, versions of these proteins.
+Some factor replacement therapies are plasma-derived, meaning they contain clotting factor proteins that are isolated from plasma — the noncellular component of blood — from people without hemophilia.

-Standard half-life therapies contain versions of clotting factors that are similar to the forms normally produced in people without hemophilia.
-Since naturally-occurring clotting factors generally don’t last long in the bloodstream, these therapies usually need to be administered more often than extended half-life products.
+Standard half-life, or SHL, recombinant therapies contain versions of clotting factors that are similar to the forms normally produced in people without hemophilia.
+Because naturally occurring clotting factors generally don’t last long in the bloodstream, these therapies usually need to be administered more often than extended half-life products.

 - Advate (octocog alfa)